 Other $215 |

-Dr. Robert Fink is a general pediatrics specialist in Norfolk, VA and Chesapeake, VA.
-Dr. Fink has a special interest in newborn care, infections, and skin issues.
-He is affiliated with Children's Hospital of The King's Daughters.
-After completing medical school at the University of Virginia School of Medicine, he performed his residency at a hospital affiliated with the University of Alabama.
-He has received the following distinctions: Virginia Business Magazine "Top Doc"; Coastal Virginia Magazine "Top Doc"; and Whitehall Robbins Miracle Makers Award.
+Dr. Robert Fink is a gastroenterology (digestive system) and general pediatrics specialist in Norfolk, VA and Chesapeake, VA.
+In his practice, Dr. Fink focuses on newborn care, infections, and skin issues.
+Dr. Fink is a graduate of the University of Virginia School of Medicine.
+For his professional training, Dr. Fink completed a residency program at a hospital affiliated with the University of Alabama.
+He has received the following distinctions: Virginia Business Magazine "Top Doc"; Whitehall Robbins Miracle Makers Award; and Best Doctors Award.
+Dr. Fink is professionally affiliated with Children's Hospital of The King's Daughters.